What is a FaceLift?

 What Is The Recovery From A Facelift Like?

-After facelift, the surgeon wraps the incisions in bandages, and may place drainage tubes.
+After facelift, Dr. Fleming wraps the incisions in bandages, and may place drainage tubes.
 The tubes are taken out the next day, and then the hair can be gently washed.
 Swelling, numbness, bruising and a feeling of tightness or tension in the face and neck may be felt.
 Most of these side effects resolve within 3 to 6 weeks, and sensation typically returns to normal within a few months.
 Scars become less red, raised, lumpy and itchy over time.

 How Long Do The Effects Of A Facelift Last?

 Results are long lasting, but the face will continue to age.
 In some sense, however, effects are permanent in that as time passes the face continues to look better than if rhytidectomy had never been performed.

 What Are The Risks Of A Facelift?

 All patients will have some swelling and transient numbness after this surgery.
 Bleeding, nerve injuries and infection are possible but quite rare.